GTPB/ELB18F/NGS.md

 ### <a id="LO5.1">Variant detection in resequencing experiments</a>

 After aligning reads against a reference genome, you can now see where and how the individual(s) genetic sequence differs from the reference genome.
-Using IGV, you have detected one mutation.
+Using IGV, you have detected one mutation (a Single Nucleotide Polymorphism - SNP).
 To do this in a systematic way, there are specialized tools such as [GATK](https://www.broadinstitute.org/gatk/) and [freebayes](https://github.com/ekg/freebayes) that perform genotype attribution and detection of genetic variants from SAM/BAM alignment files.

 **TASK** In the commandline, in the resequencing folder, type 'freebayes -f NC_000913.3_MG1655.fasta SRR1030347.alignment.sorted.bam > SRR1030347.alignment.vcf'.
 Open the resulting vcf file using a text editor or a spreadsheet.

 The current standard for reporting genetic variants is the variat call format ([VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf)), which is a tabular text based format, where each line contains information about one putative variant detected by the software.

 **QUESTION:** Are there variants in the vcf file you generated?
-What is the mutation with the highest confindence in the file?
+What is the mutation with the highest confidence in the file?
 Note: quality is in the 4th column of the vcf file, in the Phred scale.
 <details><summary>Click Here to see the answer</summary>
 	Yes, there are several variants found, most of them with very low quality.
 There is only one variant with high quality (Q=2754.76), at position 3846267 (A>C).
 Do you recognize this mutation from before?
 </details>